andypoorman/wheniwork/README.md

+## What is this?

+This is my attempt at the REST Scheduler API project here: https://github.com/wheniwork/standards/blob/master/project.md

 ## User stories

 **Please note that this not intended to be a CRUD application.** Only the functionality described by the user stories should be exposed via the API.